top of page

 How Is It Calculated?

 The formula for calculating property tax is straightforward: Assessed Value x Millage Rate = Property Tax.
-However, the variables involved are subject to interpretation and assessment, where disputes often arise.
+However, the simplicity of the formula belies the complexity involved in its components.

 ---